dj311/uniclick/readme.md

   - Running the update on demand shouldn't ever give out of date results, but will be slow (each update takes around 5 seconds on my machine).

+### Enhancements
+  a.
+Narrowing can take advantage of common OCR errors.
+E.g searches for `unicl` could
+    include `unic1ick`.
+  b.
+Try different metrics for the search algorithm.
+Maybe some kinf od edit distance
+    for ranking.
+That could even take into account OCR errors as in a.
+  c. ???

 ### Credits: